Sports Flick: Breaking down Australia’s latest sports streaming service

 What's next for Sports Flick?

 In a reported $60 million deal starting in the 2021/22 season, Sports Flick has attempted to snatch the rights away from Optus Sport.
-Optus boasts the English Premier League, Champions League, Europa League and this year's European Championships.
+Optus boasts the English Premier League.
 That makes it a virtual must for Australian fans of the world game.

 How much is Sports Flick?